-Turbidity is a measure of the cloudiness of the water.
-We test is because it is a good indicator of the effectiveness of our filtration system.
+&lt;sup>1Turbidity is a measure of the cloudiness of the water.
+We test it because it is a good indicator of the effectiveness of our filtration system.
 State regulations require that average monthly turbidity must always be below 1 NTU leaving the Water Plant and 5 NTU in the distribution system.